 Our inaugural fundraising event was an amazing online Auction to support the incredible work Rural Aid does in helping to reduce the hardship faced by our farming communities.

 2020 Bushfire Appeal

-In response to the current devastating fire events that have impacted on wildlife and rural communities and their pets and livestock, we are inviting clients and the general public to contribute to our 2020 Bushfire Appeal.
-Donations can be made via our network of veterinary clinics (listed below) or online, via PayPal here.
-100% of all funds raised by the Fur Life Foundation 2020 Bushfire Appeal will go directly to Rural Aid and Wildlife organisations across Australia to assist them in delivering support to animals, people and communities impacted by bushfire.
+In response to the devastating fire events that impacted on wildlife and rural communities and their pets and livestock, during 2019 and 2020 the Fur Life Foundation ran the 2020 Bushfire Appeal with donations made via our network of veterinary clinics (listed below) or online, via PayPal here.
+100% of all the funds raised by the Fur Life Foundation 2020 Bushfire Appeal will go directly to Rural Aid and Wildlife organisations across Australia to assist them in delivering support to animals, people and communities impacted by bushfire.

-Other ways we are supporting the 2020 Bushfire Emergency:
+Other ways we supported the 2020 Bushfire Emergency:

-Apiam Animal Health via their network of Veterinary Clinics is contributing:
+Apiam Animal Health via their network of Veterinary Clinics contributed:

 - $10 from every primary consult^